 Verify shipped titles and team contributions.
 A speaker claiming to have "revolutionized AI at Ubisoft" should name specific games, team sizes, and measurable outcomes.
 Check game credits on MobyGames or LinkedIn.
 Many qualified gaming AI experts have published postmortems on Gamasutra or presented at GDC Vault with recorded sessions available for review.

 GitHub contributions provide concrete evidence of expertise.
 Look for repositories with game AI implementations, contributions to open-source engines, or research reproductions.
-DeepMind's StarCraft II environment has 2,400 forks; speakers working in game AI often contribute to such projects.
+DeepMind's StarCraft II environment has thousands of forks; speakers working in game AI often contribute to such projects.

 Industry Network Verification

 The game development community maintains active discussions on specialized forums.
-Check if speakers participate in AiGameDev.com discussions, contribute to the Game AI Pro book series, or appear on podcasts like AI and Games or The AI in Games Podcast.
+Check if speakers participate in game AI community discussions, contribute to the Game AI Pro book series, or appear on podcasts like AI and Games.

 Conference speaking history at gaming-specific events matters more than general tech conferences.
 GDC, SIGGRAPH, Digital Dragons, and Develop:Brighton represent tier-one gaming conferences.
 Regional events like Nordic Game Conference or Brasil Game Show also indicate industry involvement.

 Academic credentials require gaming context.
-A Stanford PhD means less than published papers at IEEE Conference on Games or the AAAI Conference on Artificial Intelligence and Interactive Digital Entertainment.
+A PhD from a prestigious university means less than published papers at IEEE Conference on Games or the AAAI Conference on Artificial Intelligence and Interactive Digital Entertainment.
 Look for citations in gaming-specific contexts, not general machine learning venues.

 Booking and Contract Considerations for Gaming AI Speakers